-Solar energy is used on every continent and in almost every country, but its distribution is far from even.
-At Accelerate Solar, the data tells a striking story: China alone accounts for roughly 39% of global installed solar capacity, with more PV capacity than the entire rest of the world combined as of end-2024 (IEA Renewables 2024).
-Understanding where solar is deployed - and why - reveals which markets are leading the energy transition and where the fastest growth is happening next, especially relevant today.
+Solar energy is used on every continent, but its distribution is far from even.
+China alone accounts for roughly 39% of global installed solar capacity, more PV than the entire rest of the world combined as of end-2024 (IEA Renewables 2024).
+Where solar is deployed, and why, reveals which markets lead the energy transition and where the fastest growth comes next.

 Which Countries Have the Most Solar Energy Installed?